piyushahuja/piyushahuja.github.io/about.md

 -->
 I was born and brought up in Chandigarh, India, and have been educated at IIT Delhi and Oxford.

-I think a lot about authenticity, identity, the possibility of communication, the problem of consciousness, philosophy of mathematics, learning, and artistic expression.
+I think a lot about mathematics, consciousness, learning,  authenticity, and artistic expression.

-Among the artists I like are Wes Anderson, Hayao Miyazaki, David Foster Wallace, and Radiolab (the podcast).
+Artists whose works I admire include Wes Anderson, Hayao Miyazaki, and David Foster Wallace.

 I am 26.